 In October, the fishing community of El Delgadito, in coordination with WILDCOAST and El Vizcaíno Biosphere Reserve (ReBiVi), launched a mangrove restoration project in the southern end of Laguna San Ignacio on the Baja California Peninsula.
-Through the project, made possible by a grant from the United Nations Development Program (UNDP), WILDCOAST, the reserve, and local communities will plant 120,000 red mangrove (Rhizophora mangle) seedlings over more than 240 acres of the lagoon’s intertidal zone.
+Through the project, made possible by a grant from the United Nations Development Program (UNDP), WILDCOAST, the reserve, and local communities will plant one million red mangrove (Rhizophora mangle) seedlings over more than 240 acres of the lagoon’s intertidal zone.

 In addition to providing rich habitat for fish, birds, sea turtles, and other wildlife, blue carbon ecosystems like mangroves store more atmospheric carbon than tropical forests.
 Their conservation and restoration are critical in the face of climate change.

 “With this project and the help of the local community, we seek to build the resistance of the mangrove ecosystem against the effects of climate change, and to implement a mangrove planting system that is scalable to other areas,” explained Francisco Martinez, Wildlands Program Coordinator of WILDCOAST.

 About one million red mangrove seedlings will be planted in an ecosystem that has already suffered from the effects of climate change.
 The mangroves around Laguna San Ignacio are the northernmost on Pacific coast of the Americas.

 In total, mangrove forests occupy an area of 9,209.6 acres of the coastal landscape of Laguna San Ignacio.
 Red and white mangroves are the dominant species, both endangered.
 These mangroves are short trees up to 9.8 feet high, with dense foliage, and develop only in hypersaline conditions and low freshwater supply.